- Digital Government

 - Open Source

-As part of a government-contractor team, we completely reimagined the technology for mine oversight and helped bring digital government to the mining industry in BC.
+As part of a government-contractor team, we completely reimagined the technology for mine oversight and helped bring digital government to the mining industry in BC through digital software development.

 The technologies that supported mine oversight in British Columbia had outgrown their existing structure and needed an overhaul — one that emphasized a shift to a system of modern web-based open source applications for mine inspectors, staff, and the public to engage and understand mine information.
 The legacy system was largely stand-alone, relied heavily on manual processes, and had clear limitations.
 It was unable to support integrated analysis or integrated decision-making across the process of mine oversight.

-Through coordinated and accessible data, the Ministry of Mines recognized the opportunity to do several things.
+Through coordinated and accessible data, the Ministry of Mines recognized the opportunity to do several things for the government software development project:

 - improve the functionality available to ministry staff